mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/mobile-swift/README.md

 2. Open the config file  ```./mobile-swift/Controller/.env```
 3. Update ```Ditto_App_ID = <-- Your Ditto App ID -->``` and ```DITTO_PLAYGROUND_TOKEN=<-- Your Ditto App ID -->```
 4. Run the the app.
 Sometimes it may be required to reset the package caches in Xcode -> ```'File -> Packages -> Reset Package Caches'```
-5. If you have changed the password for the user created in [part 1](../atlas-backend) update the password on the login screen!

 ![image](../media/Mobileapp.png)